AN INTERWOVEN MIX

 He and his wife Jan have made substantial philanthropic gifts; the main ones being $1 million to each of the Edgar Centre in Dunedin, The Edgar National Centre for Diabetes and Obesity, the Edgar Olympic Foundation and the NZ Dementia Prevention Trust.
 They have also contributed to securing the naming rights of the new covered Forsyth Barr Stadium in Dunedin.
 Their interests are family, all sports, travel, the arts and education.

 Carroll Joynes is a senior fellow at the University of Chicago Harris School of Public Policy and co-founded the Cultural Policy Center and served as executive director for its first ten years.
 He received his doctorate at the University of Chicago in 1981, taught at the Graduate Faculty of the New School for Social Research in New York and at New York University, and returned to the University of Chicago as Associate Dean of Humanities in 1994.

 In addition to establishing the CPC in 1999 and overseeing its development as co-director, he has served on the majority of its research projects, helping produce a comprehensive map of minority participation in Chicago cultural institutions, and contributing to Entering Cultural Communities: Diversity and Change in Nonprofit Arts.

 He is co-principal investigator of Set in Stone, a large-scale study of cultural building in the United States.
 He also has served as a trustee of several cultural organizations in Chicago.

-Sarah comes from a background in project marketing and brand development and works with the Board of Trustees to support the efficient and effective governance and operation of the Trust through the provision of marketing and business planning, stakeholder relationships communications, website and digital media strategy:
+Her role as GM is to support efficient and effective governance, deliver the Trust’s Strategic objectives through the provision of an annual plan that incorporates marketing and business planning, stakeholder relationships communications, website and digital media strategies.